 Sireen Irsheid, M.S.W., L.C.S.W., is a first year doctoral student at the University of Chicago School of Social Service Administration.
 Sireen’s research interests include the examination of contextual factors including exposure to community violence and neurobiology that define unique trajectories of trauma symptoms.
 She is particularly interested in improving school outcomes and overall success of youth who have exposure to stress and trauma within communities of poverty.
 Sireen has experience developing a new trauma measurement for young men who reside in communities impacted by violence and poverty at McSilver Institute for Poverty, Policy and Research at New York University, collaborating with the Washington, D.C.
 Department of Education to evaluate a Restorative Practice Project in 20 D.C. public schools and work on a 5-year longitudinal Stress and Coping Project at DePaul University, where she examined protective factors and stressful life experiences in the lives of low-income, urban youth.
 Sireen has also worked at the Institute for Juvenile Research Center at University of Illinois at Chicago.
 Sireen’s clinical experience includes work at National Runaway Switchboard, Rape Victim Advocates, Forestdale Foster Care Inc., New York Presbyterian Hospital at Weill Cornell, and The Harlem Children’s Zone.
 In addition to certifications in Trauma-Focused Cognitive Behavioral Therapy and Mindfulness Based Stress Reduction, Sireen holds a Master of Social Work from Columbia University and a Bachelor of Arts in psychology from DePaul University.

-Karlyn Gorski, A.M., is first year Institute of Education Sciences Pre-Doctoral Fellow in the University of Chicago Department of Sociology.
+Karlyn Gorski, A.M., is a second year Institute of Education Sciences Pre-Doctoral Fellow in the University of Chicago Department of Sociology.
 Her research focuses on school-based interventions aimed at promoting adolescents’ social and academic development.
 She uses mixed methodologies to investigate programs serving Chicago Public Schools students.
 Karlyn is passionate about research that allows her to engage directly with students and practitioners including principals, teachers, and parents.
 Karlyn’s previous experience includes teaching in Chicago and Pune, India.
 She has a Bachelor’s in public policy studies from the University of Chicago, where she received honors for her thesis about refugee students in Chicago Public Schools.

 Marion Malcome, M.S.W., L.C.S.W., is a second year doctoral student at the University of Chicago School of Social Service Administration.
 Marion’s research focuses on the intersection of neighborhoods, race and mental health.
 She is specifically interested in understanding the impact of neighborhoods on mental health, and reducing mental health disparities for African-American parents in high-burdened communities who have been exposed to violence and/or have been impacted by the criminal justice system.
 Marion has over ten years of clinical mental health experience ranging from hospital and psychiatric inpatient settings to community mental health settings throughout the city of Chicago.
 Marion has experience providing clinical supervision to masters-level social workers, and has developed and facilitated several trainings on anti-racist social work practice for clinicians and social service agencies.
 Marion is passionate about mental health equity for communities of color and sees this work as an issue of social justice.